kristianmandrup/cream/README.markdown

 Other generators:

 * cancan:restlinks - Create REST links locale file
-* devise:links - Create devise links locale file (should maybe be renamed authlinks?)
+* devise:links - Create devise links locale file (rename to authlinks?)
 * cream:views - Generates partials for menu items

-All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected.
+All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected (Note: some of the generator specs may be outdated!?).

-In general, the cream:config generator can be seen as a kind of "super generator", in that it should call all the sub-generators in succession to fully configure the Rails 3 app in one go.
-I need more people to test this out to see how well it works.
-I am sure there are still a few bugs and issues here...
+In general, the *cream:full_config* generator can be seen as a kind of "super generator", in that it should call all the sub-generators in succession to fully configure the Rails 3 app in one go.

-Cream target these ORMs:

-Relational DB (SQL)

-* Active Record
-* Data Mapper

-Mongo Mapper (NoSQL Document store)

-* Mongo Mapper
-* Mongoid

-Couch DB (NoSQL Document store)

-* SimplyStored

-### Config Generator ###
+### Full Config Generator ###

 Master cream generator which calls the sub-generators in succession.